matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 ### Collect your analytics data into two or more Piwik servers

 The example below shows how to use `addTracker`  method to track the same analytics data into a second Piwik server.
-The main Piwik server is `piwik.example.org/piwik.php` where the data is stored into website ID `1`.
-The second Piwik server is `analytics.example.com/piwik.php` where the data is stored into website ID `77`.
+The main Piwik server is `piwik.example.org/matomo.php` where the data is stored into website ID `1`.
+The second Piwik server is `analytics.example.com/matomo.php` where the data is stored into website ID `77`.
+When you implement this in your website, please replace these two Matomo URLs and Matomo website IDs with your own Matomo URLs and website IDs.

 ```html
 <script type="text/javascript">